kinpro/PubnubBlog/Real-Time-Process-Monitoring/HowTo/README.md

 }
 ```

-### 3. Process Thread
+### Process Thread

-This Thread is in Service.cs file and is started from **OnStart Service Method**
+This thread is in the `service.cs` file and is started from `OnStart Service` method.

-This Thread uses a PerformanceCounter class to get the CPU usage and Available Memory and compares with parameters.
-If CPU usage >= MaxCPUUsage for a Time=Period, then a AlertType.PROCESS_ALERT message is send to channel.
+This thread uses a `PerformanceCounter` class to get the CPU usage and available memory and compares with parameters.
+If the CPU usage is greater than a threshold (MaxCPUUsage) for a certain length of time (Period) then send a message with the type `AlertType.PROCESS_ALERT` to the channel.

-Likewise, if Available Memory <= MinRAMAvailable, then a AlertType.RAM_ALERT message is send to channel.
+Likewise, if available memory less than a threshold (MinRAMAvailable) then send a message with the type `AlertType.RAM_ALERT` to the channel.

 ``` csharp
 private void Process()